 - Drowning is Preventable.
-Approximately 500 Canadians die in preventable water-related incidents annually.
+Over 400 Canadians die in preventable water-related incidents annually.
 Even one drowning is one too many. - Watch me, not your phone.
 Always directly supervise children around the water if you're not within arms' reach, you've gone too far. - Be Boat Smart Wear a Lifejacket.
 Choose It.
 Use It.
-Always wear a lifejacket or PFD when in a boat. - Learn to Swim to Survive.
-In most drownings, the victim never intended to go in the water and was often close to safety could you survive a sudden and unexpected fall into the water? - Swim with a buddy.
+Always wear a Lifejacket or PFD when in a boat. - Learn to Swim to Survive.
+In most drownings, the victim never intended to go in the water and was often close to safety could you survive a sudden and unexpected fall into the water? - Open Water Safety and Swim with a Buddy.
 Make smart choices before going into or out on the water. - Know your limits.
-Alcohol consumption is a factor in almost 40% of boating-related fatalities.
-Both alcohol and cannabis use impairs judgment, reflexes and balance.
+Alcohol consumption is a factor in almost many boating-related fatalities.
+Both alcohol and cannabis use impaired judgment, reflexes and balance.
 Stay sober when in, on or around the water. - Be Water Smart all year round.
 You can save a life, yours and someone else's.
 Take a learn-to-swim, lifesaving or first aid class today.